If rendering fat like tallow (beef) or lard (pork) is on your to-learn list for a healthy frying oil, I've got the scoop today…

 (Have you seen this post?
 4 Keys to Deep Fried Heaven — Healthy Fried Foods and Guilt-Free Frying.)

 Just want to BUY it?

-Now and then I may still just buy it.
-If you don't want to make it yourself, here's info on buying safe meat or beef tallow online.
+I may still just buy it.
+If you don't want to make it yourself, here's where to buy safe meat or beef tallow online from grass-fed cows (or get the bigger economy size of beef tallow here.)
+Here's where to buy pastured lard.
 UPDATE: see this post about which is more cost effective, rendering it yourself or buying it in larger quantities – hint: I was happily surprised!
 (Also be sure to read more at that link about reusing tallow and how to store large amounts.)

 Why use tallow or lard?

 Tallow and lard are traditional fats that won’t leave a nasty film in your mouth, or give you a stomach ache after your favorite fried food, with a few trips to the bathroom thrown in, too.
 It is also a healthy fat, contrary to what you’ve probably heard.
 Read more about healthy fats here.
-(Be sure to get your fat from a farmer that knows how to properly raise their animals.)
 You can fry foods without the worry of killing your heart, like you have to worry about when eating McDonald’s French fries – the oil they cook in is disgusting, although it wasn’t so until 1990:

 Before switching to pure vegetable oil in 1990, the McDonald's corporation cooked its french fries in a mixture of 93% beef tallow and 7% cottonseed oil.
 (Source)

 Tallow is made from rendering fat from a cow, lard is made from rendering fat from a pig.